Day at the Capitol FAQs

 - Grandparents with a homeschool family are an additional $5.

 Tickets are assigned prior to the event and distributed at St. John’s Church when you arrive.
 Be sure to arrive at 9 a.m.

-From St. John’s Church, you will drive 1.1 miles (about five minutes) down Broad Street the Capitol grounds.
+From St. John’s Church, you will drive 1.1 miles (about five minutes) down Broad Street to the Capitol grounds.
 There you will park in a garage or lot and enter the Bank Street entrance to the Capitol.

 All government buildings are handicap accessible.
 Ramps and elevators are available to visitors with special needs to the original 1788 Capitol and 1906 wings.
 Please contact the HEAV office to make us aware of any special needs.

 Cameras and photography are permitted, but photos must be taken while remaining with your group..
 Send your pictures to email@example.com so we can post them on our website.
 Or, upload your images to Instagram or Twitter using the hashtags #HEAVorg.